 1. Hickory Nut Falls in Chimney Rock State Park, North Carolina

 This is the second tallest waterfall east of the Mississippi reaching 404 feet high.
 A must see destination if you're in the area, the beautiful setting was used as a backdrop in the movie, Last of the Mohicans.
-This is more of a destination to see the falls with a hike only around 3/4 mile long.
+This is more of a destination to see the falls with a short hike a little over a half-mile long.
+Maybe stick around to watch the sunset over the gorgeous valley.

 2. Falls Creek Falls in Marietta, South Carolina